 Global Justice Fellowship

-AJWS's Global Justice Fellowship is a selective program designed to inspire, educate and train American rabbis to become advocates for human rights.
+AJWS's Global Justice Fellowship is a selective, pluralistic program designed to inspire, educate, and train American Jewish clergy to become leaders in support of human rights.
 Together, Global Justice Fellows help to build a more just world for all.

-This program is highly subsided by generous donors.
-Fellows pay a sliding scale registration fee of approximately $180 – $540, plus the cost of any visas, vaccinations, medications, health and travel insurance, and miscellaneous costs.
+The Global Justice Fellowship is highly subsidized.
+Fellows pay only a sliding scale registration fee of $180 – $540, plus the cost of any vaccinations, medications, visas, and miscellaneous costs.

 For more information, please contact Rabbi Elizabeth Richman.